simpsonismade24d/alx-low_level_programming/0x0F-function_pointers/README.md

    3i .This file should contain all the function prototypes and data structures used by the program.
 You can use this structure.
    3ii .This file should contain the 5 following functions (not more) 3iii.
 This file should contain your main function only.
+4. Write a program that prints the opcodes of its own main function.